nanoframework/nanoFramework.Azure.Devices/README.md

 }
 ```

+> Note: some modem have limitations in the length of the message.
+The message is what contains the twins.
+Make sure you'll check the limitations when using the FullyManaged library.

 ### Sending message

 You have to use the `SendMessage` function to send any kind of message or telemetry to Azure IoT.
 As for the other function, you have the possibility to ensure delivery with a `CancellationToken` than can be cancelled.
 If one that can't be cancelled is used, the delivery insurance will be ignored and the function will return false.